 “Do we then make void the law through faith?
 God forbid: yea, we establish the law.”

-The claim that the laws of God are abolished can easily be refuted.
-This means that all 10 commandments still apply without restriction.
-A literal central law of this is the 4th commandment (Exodus 20:8):“Remember the sabbath day, to keep it holy.”..
-Due to the falsification of the 10 Commandments by the Catholic Church and also adopted by the Protestant Churches, this law is listed as the 3rd Commandment.
-The churches simply left out the second commandment (images, worship of figures, etc.).
-The “Sabbath” also became the “holiday” and this applies to Sunday.
-Newer Bible translations have already replaced the “holiday” with “Sunday”.
+Due to the falsification of the 10 Commandments by the Catholic Church and also adopted by the Protestant Churches, this law is listed as the 3rd Commandment (Info).
+The churches simply added the 2nd commandment (images, figure worship, etc.) to the 1st commandment and almost veiled it in silence.
+The “Sabbath” also became a simple “holiday” and this was also assigned to Sunday.
+Some Bible translations have now replaced the word “holiday” with the word “Sunday.”

-So-called modern theologians unceremoniously and “rather without reason” locate the Sabbath commandment as a ceremonial law.
-These were actually abolished with the crucifixion of Jesus (completion of burnt offerings).
 However, there is no justification why the 4th commandment within the moral laws should be a non-binding and already abolished ceremonial commandment as a matter of course.
 There is no rational reason.
 This can in no way be based on the Bible.
 It’s purely arbitrary.
 However, the reason for this apparent misrepresentation is obvious.

-Sunday observance was established as early as 321 AD. introduced and represented a “compromise solution” between Christianity and the pagan Roman sun god.
-In agreement between the Emperor Constantine and the “Bishop of Rome”, Sunday was defined as the “legal day of rest”.
-This was followed by the gradual introduction of Sunday as “the day of the Lord” and the actual Sabbath day (Saturday) was considered a “Jewish holiday” from now on.
-2021 marked the 1,700th anniversary of the Sunday initiation.
+This resulted in the gradual introduction of Sunday as “the Lord’s Day” and the actual Sabbath day (Saturday) was from now on considered a “Jewish holiday”.
+2021 marked the 1,700th anniversary of the Sunday introduction.
 An anniversary”.
-But a false teaching or misleading will not eventually become a true message of salvation if it is proclaimed long enough.
+But a heresy or a deception does not eventually become a true message of salvation if it is only proclaimed long enough.

 The actual Sabbath day was always the 7th day of the week and was already determined by God after the 6th day of creation as a day to be sanctified.
-Read Genesis 2:3: “And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made.”
-This 7th day of the week falls on Saturday.
-The Church justifies the sanctification of Sunday, i.e. the first day of the week, with the resurrection of Christ.
+Read Genesis 2:3:

 In principle, there is nothing wrong with emphasizing this day of the resurrection separately.
 However, this is no justification for simply repealing the sanctification of the 7th day of the week ordained by God.
 Between Genesis and the last verse of Revelation, there is not a single reference to Sabbath breaking.
 On the contrary.
 No other commandment has been so emphasized in observance as the seventh day of the week, that is, the Sabbath.
 Nor is there any reason why one of the 10 commandments should be given less weight than another.
 Even the Catholic Church confirms the 7th day of the week as the true Sabbath.

-With Saturday and Sunday, the “spirits will separate” in the truest sense of the word.
-God ordained the 7th day of the week for sanctification.
-The church(es) observe the 1st day of the week in the sense of their self-ascribed authority.
-The latest developments clearly show that a particularly large emphasis is once again being placed on Sundays.
-In addition to commemorating the day of Christ’s resurrection, the idea of nature and climate protection has long since emerged.
-A “sabbath for the earth” so one thesis.
-Of course, this rest day should take place on a Sunday.
+With Saturday and Sunday the “opinions will differ” in the truest sense of the word.
+God ordained the 7th day of the week for sanctification and the church(s) ordained the 1st day of the week in accordance with their self-ascribed authority.
+The latest developments clearly show that Sunday is once again becoming the focus.
+In addition to the commemoration of the day of Christ’s resurrection, the idea of nature and climate protection has long been added.
+A “Sabbath for the Earth” to “preserve creation” is one thesis.

-In addition, it is important to protect Sundays, especially for family happiness.
-This also brings people on board who have nothing to do with the Christian faith.
-But by worshiping Sunday and ignoring the Sabbath ordained by God, one not only accepts the church as an authority, but also worships the adversary of God who is hidden behind many faces.
-Sunday (“Sun-Day”) has always been, and always will be, a pagan holiday.
-The slope of the Catholic Church to any form of a “sun god” is unmistakable anyway.
+But by worshiping Sunday and ignoring the Sabbath ordained by God, one not only accepts the church as authority, but also simply worships the adversary of God who is hidden behind many faces.
+Sunday (“Sunday”) has always been and always will be a pagan holiday.
+The Catholic Church’s penchant for any form of a “sun god” is unmistakable anyway.

 The mark of the beast described and often quoted in Revelation 14 is seen and understood as the difference between acknowledging God and acknowledging the church (the beast).
 Acknowledging God as supreme authority and fully observing His commandments brings with it the seal of God.

 With the recognition of the church and its Sunday commandment, the acceptance of the mark of the beast on the forehead (faith) and / or on the hand (action) follows logically.
-The Catholic and Evangelical churches have already defined the claim of their authority and also “infallibility”.
+The Catholic and Evangelical churches have already defined their authority and also “infallibility”.
 Sunday will soon be defined as the mandatory rest day, worldwide.
 First under strict “advice” and finally under threat of sanctions.
 At this point, it is up to each individual to choose either God or a fictitious authority.